GeorgiySapunov/hflab/README.md

 Script fot LIV measurements using following equipment:
-- Keysight 8163B Lightwave Multimeter
 - Keysight B2901A Precision Source/Measure Unit
 - Thorlabs PM100USB Power and energy meter
+- Keysight 8163B Lightwave Multimeter (TODO)
+- YOKOGAWA AQ6370D Optical Spectrum Analyzer (TODO)

 If you are told your version of pip is out of date, you might as well update it with